HamzaAhmedPasha/IntroSort--Algorithm/README.md

 Just simply enter array size or total number of elements to be sorted (Random numbers are generated because random function library is used in code)

 # OUTCOME
-Total number of unsorted elements are entered by user and through Introsort algorithm user get sorted array at the end.
+Total number of unsorted elements are entered by user and through Introsort algorithm user getS sorted array at the end.

 # REFERENCES
 https://en.wikipedia.org/wiki/Introsort